nrfconnect/sdk-mcuboot/docs/design.md

 built to be executed from the corresponding slot.
 At boot time the bootloader first looks for images in the slots and then inspects the version numbers in the image headers.
-It selects the newest image (with the highest version number) and then checks its validity (integrity check, signature verification etc.).
+It selects the newest image (with the highest version number) and then checks its validity (integrity check, signature verification, and other checks).
 If the image is invalid MCUboot erases its memory slot and starts to validate the other image.
 After a successful validation of the selected image the bootloader chain-loads it.